 All functions to view settings and make changes are done through the already used VBS script slmgr.vbs.
 To see all the commands simply run slmgr from the command prompt.
 Note to execute changes you will need elevated command prompt.
 You will see the following screens:

-So the most common command that i used was:
+So the most common command that i used were:

 Displays license information (KMS Activation Count)